mengyuecengj/mengyue-components/packages/README.md

 *   **Always Evolving:** Continuously refined based on community insights (contact coming soon!).
 *   **Future-Proof:** Keeping up with frontend trends and expanding components.

+We are currently optimizing the volume of each component and have completed most of the optimizations

 ## Get Started

 ```bash